sebhaidler/zpace-invaderz/README.md

 # Zpace Invaderz (Space Invaders Inspired Game)

-Built in Feb.
+Built in Jan.
 2025 after about a month of C++ study.

 ## Context
 Learning project to understand low-level game development and C++ fundamentals.